Do you want to make a SendFox WordPress form?

 With WPForms, it’s easy to add custom fields that let you gather more information about subscribers.
 This can help you understand the people in your contact list and develop content that’s tailored to their needs and interests.

-To add a custom field to your form, just drag it from the left hand side onto the form preview on the right.
-You can quickly edit the settings for any field by clicking on it.
+To add a custom field to your form, just drag it from the left-hand side of the form builder onto the form preview on the right.
+You can quickly edit the settings for any field by clicking on it and making changes in the Field Options panel.

-For example, let’s ask the subscriber if they already subscribed to our podcast.
+For our example, let’s ask the subscriber if they’re already subscribed to our podcast.
 To do that, we can add a dropdown field to the form.

 On the left, we added 2 answer choices: Yes and No.